-For the past six years, each Hinsdale Adventist Academy (HAA) first-grade class of has taken on the great task ulty members before the Lael cut out identification labels to affix to the shoe boxes. was no different.
+For the past six years, each Hinsdale Adventist Academy (HAA) first-grade class of has taken on the great task of inspecting all the Operation Christmas Child shoe boxes turned in by HAA students, parents, and faculty members before the boxes are picked up and taken to the local Operation Christmas Child Collection Center.
+This year was no different.

+Lael cut out identification labels to affix to the shoe boxes.